Kuma River (Japan): Fisheries

 The Kuma River has always been famous for the catching of Ayu, also known as sweetfish.
-The average length of Ayu in the Kuma River is 22.7 cm, with the weight at an average of 122g.
-However, the Ayu inhabiting around the dams have an average of 22 cm in length, and weighed 103g while Ayu inhabiting in the other sections of the river had an average length of 22 cm and weighed 103g. it is said that the number of Ayu in the area has decreased drastically due to human influences such as the constructions of the dams.
+The average length of Ayu in the Kuma River is 22.7 cm, with the weight at an average of 122 g.
+However, the Ayu inhabiting around the dams have an average of 22 cm in length, and weighed 103 g while Ayu inhabiting in the other sections of the river had an average length of 22 cm and weighed 103 g. it is said that the number of Ayu in the area has decreased drastically due to human influences such as the constructions of the dams.
 Generally, from early March to May, Ayu swim into the Kuma River from the Yatsushiro Sea.
 The Kuma River and its tributary Kawabe River is known for its “shaku-ayu”, a very large Ayu having a length of 30 cm which attracts many of its tourists.
 Fishing of Ayu is generally done from early summer to fall, economically assisting the locals in the surrounding of Kuma River especially for those running inns and restaurants.

 Freshwater eels, donko (Odontobutis obscura), as well as gane crabs (Eriocheir japonica) were also popular for fishing prior to the construction of dams on the Kuma River.
 The local fishermen have also mentioned that the weather loach (Misgrunus anguillicaudatus), the Chinese soft-shell turtle (Pelodiscus sinensis) and the Japanese rice fish (Oryzias latipes) were often seen in the Kuma River before the construction of dams.
 The changes of water flow, water levels and the pollution of water caused the freshwater eels to leave the Kuma River areas.